vipulnaik/contractwork/contributor-lists/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 # Sebastian Sanchez: Timelines Wiki contract work reduction proposal

+This proposal was prepared by Vipul Naik on April 5, 2020 and accepted by Sebastian Sanchez on the same day.
+The proposal remains active and current as of the most recent edit on this file.

 ## Steady state of proposal

 ### Impact on Timelines Wiki work